octopusthink/nautilus/src/components/ui/Button/README.md

 By default, navigation links point forward (right in LTR languages) to indicate a forward progression.
 Any links that navigate back in time or space (eg: a back link, previous pagination) should set the `navigationDirection` prop to `backward` to correctly communicate this direction.

 If needed, you can pass a leading or trailing icon to the navigation button to override its default arrow icon.
+(You can also pass `null` as an icon to disable this navigation icon behaviour.)

 ```jsx
 import { Flex } from 'nautilus-styleguide';